webhost/adaptivepayments-sdk-dotnet/Samples/AdaptivePaymentsSampleApp/IPN-README.md

 * A utility class 'IPNMessage.cs' is provided in sdk-core-dotnet for IPN message validation

-IPN How to run?
+IPN Deployment:
 --------------
-* IPN Listener sample provided under the adaptivepayments-sdk-dotnet/Samples/AdaptivePaymentsSampleApp/IPNListener.aspx
+* IPN Listener - adaptivepayments-sdk-dotnet\Samples\AdaptivePaymentsSampleApp\IPNListener.aspx
 * Deploy IPN Listener sample in IIS and expose your server port using any third party LocalTunneling software, so that the PayPal IPN call back can be received
 * Make a PayPal API call (Example: Pay request), setting the IPNNotificationUrl field of the API request class